StevensND/switch-port-mods/Xenoblade Chronicles X Definitive Edition/[0100453019AA8000]/Mods/readme.md

 > [!WARNING]
 To use the FPS mod properly, you must use the cheat inside the `cheats` folder and the .pchtxt file inside `exefs` folder together.

-Otherwise, the mod won't work properly. **KEEP IN MIND THAT THE FPS ARE NOT DYNAMIC** So if the FPS are not stable and goes below 60FPS, you'll notice slowdowns.
+Otherwise, the mod won't work properly. **KEEP IN MIND THAT THE FPS ARE NOT DYNAMIC** so if the FPS are not stable and goes below 60FPS, you'll notice slowdowns.

 **Issues reported without the cheat enabled will be automatically ignored.**